BGU-CS-VIL/IM-MPNN/README.md

   conv_type='gcnconv',
 )
 ```

+Code for additional message-passing protocols, as well as ready-to-use code for all the experiments from the paper, will be released in the near future.

 ## License
 This project is released under the MIT license.
 Please see the [LICENSE](LICENSE) file for more information.